 Which social media platform is the best for schools?

-The idea for going on social media is to connect with your parents, both the current and potential ones, so then, it is only wise for you to have an account in the platforms they have accounts on.
+The idea of going on social media is to connect with your parents.
+So then, it is only wise for you to have an account on the platforms they have accounts on.

 You could also find out what kinds of content they’d love to see.

 If I were to give out possible platforms that I think you can join in promoting your school based on the data I have.

 I’d say Facebook (because this is the largest of all platforms, and it has almost all categories of people having accounts on it), then LinkedIn, and Instagram.
 (YouTube, depending on your budget….this can be a great platform for engagement ).

 Its no secret that many Nigerian businesses are now embracing the use of social media for marketing and a lot of schools haven’t been left behind.

 During my research, I came across some schools who were doing well in their social media campaigns, I also came across a couple of them that were quite poor in what they were doing and some many others that had no online presence at all.

 If you’re reading this post, then you’re most likely looking for a way to promote your school using social media.
 And I’ll break down how you can do that effectively throughout this article.

 Whether you own the school, or you work there, if you follow what you read in this article, you would see a great increase in your results with social media for marketing your school.